commerce-docs/devdocs-for-tests/frontend-dev-guide/templates/template-email.md

 You can customize header and footer templates using either the [theme](#customize-email-theme) or [admin](#customize-email-admin) customization methods discussed previously.

 ### Customize email content {#customize-content}

+{:.bs-callout-warning}
+Custom variables used within email templates in Magento 2.3.4+ must be written in 'strict mode'.
+See [Migrating custom email templates](template-email-migration.html) for more information.

 To add the store and sales related information to a template, use system variables.